 Since her debut recital in 2001 Eri performed regularly in solo recitals and as a soloist with numerous orchestras all over Europe and Asia.
-She has been invited to perform at international music festivals and concert series; Rouen, Saintes (France), Raiding (Austria), Miyazaki (Japan), Milan, Bergamo, Caserta, Terni and Cervo (Italy) .
-In 2009 her concert tour was held in Poland by Ferenc Liszt society.
-In same year she was awarded a prize of the critic for her recital at the Izumi hall, Osaka.
-In 2015 she was awarded one of the most important japanese music awards, the "Aoyama Music Award" for her recital at the Barocksaal in Kyoto.
-Her performances and recordings have been broadcast in Germany (NDR, TV.Rostock), in France (Radio Fance), in Italy (Radio 3), in Austria (Radio Stephansdom), in Poland (Polskie Radio) and Japan (NHK-FM, MBS-Radio, Nara-TV, TV-Asahi) .
+She has been invited to perform at international music festivals and concert series, e.g.; Rouen, Saintes (France), Raiding (Austria), Miyazaki (Japan), Milan, Bergamo, Caserta, Terni (Italy) and Eutin (Germany) .

-Her first solo CD recording of works by F.Liszt and G.Enescu (sonata No.3) was released in 2011 for the label of the Romanian Music Society in Japan, and in same year her concert tour was held in Romania.
-In 2017, her second CD "Domenico Scarlatti Sonatas" was released by MDG (Music production Dabringhaus and Grimm), and received excellent reviews in music magazines and radios.
+Her first solo CD recording of works by Franz Liszt and George Enescu (sonata No.3) “East Side Rhapsody” was released in 2011 for the label of the Romanian Music Society in Japan, and in the same year she was invited to a concert tour in Romania.

 Eri Mantani is based in Berlin.